RiteshSRK/Resource/DB/db.md

 > MongoDB is a NoSQL, document-based database that stores data in JSON-like documents.

 ## How to Install MongoDB?
-- You can set up MongoDB in two main ways:
+> You can set up MongoDB in two main ways :

 | Method                       | Description                                                                                                                                                 |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **1.
 Local Installation**    | Install MongoDB directly on your system (Windows, macOS, Linux).
 Best for development and offline projects.                                                 |